libmapper/libmapper/doc/expression_syntax.md

 ## Accessing Variable Timetags

 The precise time at which a variable is updated is always tracked by libmapper and communicated with the data value.
-We plan to use this information in the background for discarding out-of-order packets and jitter mitigation, but it may also be useful in your expressions.
+In the future we plan to use this information in the background for discarding out-of-order packets and jitter mitigation, but it may also be useful in your expressions.

 The timetag associated with a variable can be accessed using the syntax `t_<variable_name>` – for example the time associated with the current sample `x` is `t_x`, and the timetag associated with the last update of a hypothetical user-defined variable `foo` would be `t_foo`.
 This syntax can be used anywhere in your expressions: